anand0xff/FourierOpticsJHU2021/README.md

    or buy it second-hand if you can.
 This book is very good, and former versions of this class used it extensively.
    If you can obtain a copy in any format it will be a valuable reference for you in the future.
+A DJVu format is best.
+(I use DjVuLibre DjView to view it on OS X Big Sur and older OS X's).
 Some assigned reading and problem sets will come from this book.

-2. Useful background paper:
+2. Some useful background papers on interferometry:

      John D. Monnier & Ronald J. Allen, "Radio & Optical Interferometry:  Basic Observing Techniques and Data Analysis".